-- ► Return to Lecture Guide

-- Return to complete list of Lecture Launchers and Discussion Topics for Chapter 3

-- ▲ Return to Chapter 3: Table of Contents
+Return to complete list of Lecture Launchers and Discussion Topics for Chapter 3 Return to Chapter 3: Table of Contents

 Lecture Launcher 3.18 - New Hope for the Paralyzed

 Christopher Reeve's life and death prompted a re-examination of treatments for paralysis.
 Several avenues of research hold the promise of breakthroughs in therapeutic techniques.